 Determined to kill Prahlad, Hiranyakashipu sent his evil sister Holika for that purpose.
 She caught Prahlad and sat down in a huge fire with the intent of burning him to death.
 Holika herself was protected by a special garment.

 Bhakta Prahlad prayed in earnest to Lord Vishnu.
-Just then a gust of wind blew the protective garment off Holika and covered Prahlad.
+Just then, a gust of wind blew the protective garment off Holika and covered Prahlad.
 Holika burned to death and Prahlad emerged unharmed.

-Some time later Lord Vishnu appeared in His Narasimha Avatar and killed Hiranyakashipu.
+Some time later, Lord Vishnu appeared in His Narasimha Avatar and killed Hiranyakashipu.
 By this act, Lord Vishnu made the world a much safer and better place.

 Significance of Holika Dahan